By Haley Johnson | Date Posted: 6/20/22 | Jump To Comments

 Advanced Link Building Strategies for Marketers

 Many digital marketers and business owners have heard the term backlinking.
 Backlinking occurs when a business or individual has a link to their personal page from a high-quality site.
-Collecting or producing a large number or collection or backlinks is link building or a link building strategy.
+Collecting and producing a large number of backlinks is the way to a solid link building strategy.
 Link building helps Google and other platforms identify relevant and trustworthy pages.